 Fajgenbaum is in his longest remission ever thanks to a treatment that he identified, which had never been used for iMCD.
-He described his journey in his bestselling memoir, Chasing My Cure: A Doctor’s Race to Turn Hope Into Action, which has been translated into four languages, named one of the “Best Non-Fiction Books of 2019,” and profiled by Good Morning America, CNN, and BBC News, among others.
+He described his journey in Chasing My Cure: A Doctor’s Race to Turn Hope Into Action, which has been translated into four languages, named one of the “Best Non-Fiction Books of 2019,” and profiled by Good Morning America, CNN, and BBC News, among others.

 Check out the below video for a TED-style talk by Dr. Fajgenbaum about his battle, the CDCN’s innovative approach to research, and lessons about living from nearly dying during 2019 Exponential Medicine.